 Existing situation: Current challenges: Greater variety of land uses, consisting predominantly of residential, open space, preservation areas and pockets of business uses.
-A large industrial area is located towards the east of the Northern Areas it constitutes a major sector in the economy of the Northern Areas.
+A large industrial area is located towards the east of the Northern Areas, it constitutes a major sector in the economy of the Northern Areas.
 There is significant retail and commercial nodes within this functional area.
 The functional area is experiencing slow growth with a growth rate of 0.5% deemed reasonable for the short to medium term.
 Largest health institutions are located within this area.
 The N3 corridor traverses the ABM, but it is largely a movement corridor between the dominant urban cores of Johannesburg and Durban.
-Limited access points (into or out of the CBD).
 Illegal home business operation in the functional area that are altering land use patterns.
 Traffic congestion.